Namibia, A Land of Contrasts

 The Windhoek Country Club Resort is a luxury, full service hotel on the outskirts of Windhoek.
 Bedrooms are spacious and well appointed, and public space includes a restaurant, gardens and swimming pool.

-Sossusvlei Lodge is situated on a private 40,000 hectare reserve directly adjacent to the Namib-Naukluft National Park.
+For the April/May 2016 tour we'll stay at Sossusvlei Lodge which is situated on a private 40,000 hectare reserve immediately adjacent to the Namib-Naukluft National Park.
 Accommodation comprises individual bungalows, part brick and part luxury tent.
-Each has en-suite facilities and a terrace overlooking the savannah.
-Lodge facilities include a restaurant, bar, terrace, floodlit water-hole, small swimming pool and shop.
-The lodge’s adventure centre offers optional nature drives, sundowners, and scenic flights.
+Each has en-suite shower, toilet and wash-basin plus a terrace overlooking the savannah.
+Lodge facilities include a restaurant, bar, terrace, water-hole, small swimming pool and shop.
+For the May/June 2016 tour we'll stay at Sossus Dune Lodge which is located at the base of a mountain with views of the distant dunes of the southern Namib Desert to the west.
+Accommodation here is in spacious en-suite chalets built primarily from wood, canvas and thatch, and linked together by raised wooden walkways.
+Sossus Dune Lodge also boasts a restaurant, bar, souvenir shop and swimming pool.

 Located in the centre of Swakopmund, the Hansa Hotel dates back to 1905 and forms part of the rich architectural culture of the city.
 This 4-star full service hotel features comfortable rooms, a charming lounge, small garden, plus an excellent restaurant.
 Shops and attractions are nearby.